fogx/docarray/docs/fundamentals/document/nested.md

 (recursive-nested-document)=

 # Nested Structure

-Document can be nested both horizontally and vertically via `.matches` and `.chunks`.
+A Document can be nested both horizontally and vertically via `.matches` and `.chunks`.
 The picture below illustrates the recursive Document structure.

 ```{figure} images/nested-structure.svg
 ```